SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ![Software details](/images/users-guide/DeviceManagement/devmgmt-software-details.png)

-At the top, the software name, a description and optional device type filter(s) are shown.
+At the top, the software name, a description, and optional device type filter(s) are shown.
 If a filter is set, the software will show up for installation only for devices of that type.
 If no filter is set, it will be available for all devices.

 The list of versions shows the version name and the name of the software binary.
 The versions are ordered by their creation time (descending).